Vera Boone, PA-C

 "I have found it rewarding and a blessing to work with patients at Cancer Treatment Centers of America.
 This is a place of hope and encouragement."

 - Vera Boone, PA-C

 - BS, Physician Assistant Studies, Wichita State University

 - BS, Education & German, Fort Hays State University, Hays, KS

 - National Commission on Certification of Physician Assistants

 Practicing Since: 1992

 As a physician assistant (PA) in Southwestern’s Radiation Oncology Department, Boone helps to evaluate, monitor and coordinate treatment for patients who are undergoing radiation therapy.
 She meets with each of these patients at least once a week.
-One of her other responsibilities is to teach patients who will receive amifostine (a radioprotective drug) all about the medication.
+One of her other responsibilities is to teach patients who will receive amifostine (a radioprotective drug) about the medication.